idlelosthobo/vortex-database/DATABASE.md

         32 to 63 : the amount of data items in the data file for that character set.
 # Data Structure
-    Positioned based on settings variable "DATA_SIZE" in bytes 0 to DATA_SIZE : Contains the data set inserted in this specific location.
+    Positioned based on settings variable "DATA_SIZE" in bytes 0 to 31   : Value that was used to store this data set 32 to END : Contains the data set inserted in this specific location.